CatalaLang/catala/README.md

     opam install ./

-You can then can the compiler using the `lawspec` command.
+You can then can the compiler using the `catala` command.

 ## Usage

-Use `lawspec --help` to get more information about the command line options available.
+Use `catala --help` to get more information about the command line options available.

 ## Test

 In the `test` folder, you will find the `allocations_familiales.lsp` file which contains the algorithm computing French family benefits.
 The algorithm consists of annotations to the legislative texts that define the family benetifs, using the literate programming paradigm.
-The `lawspec` compiler can extract from the `.lsp` file a lawyer-readable version of the annotated text.
+The `catala` compiler can extract from the `.lsp` file a lawyer-readable version of the annotated text.
 To get that lawyer-readable version (which is a LaTeX-created) PDF, use `make test` at the root of the repository, and then use `make` inside ghe `test` directory to compile the LaTeX file.